Akascape/Pixelort/README.md

 ![Screenshot](https://github.com/Akascape/CTkMenuBar/assets/89206401/f71167c0-6434-4d41-912a-fa67d214d66d)

 ## What is Pixel Sorting?
 Pixel sorting is a digital image processing technique that involves isolating a horizontal or vertical line of pixels in an image and sorting their positions based on any number of criteria, such as luminosity, hue, or saturation.
 The result is a glitchy, abstracted image that can be used for artistic purposes.
 Pixelort is also a software that can do pixel sorting with various options and tweaks.
-This tool is based on https://github.com/satyarth/pixelsort
+This tool is based on this library: https://github.com/satyarth/pixelsort

 ## DOWNLOAD
 ### <p align='center'> Windows Version <br> <p align='center'> [<img src="https://img.shields.io/badge/FREE-PIXELORT-informational?&logo=Microsoft&logoColor=blue&color=007ec6" width="300">](https://github.com/Akascape/Pixelort/releases/download/v0.1/Pixelort-v0.1_win64.zip)  <p align='center'>